ArthurSSS9966/silent_speech/README.md

 6. Transfer the data using the same command
 7. Extract the data using:
 `unzip XXX.zip -d dataFolder`
+8. Extract the text_alignments.tar.gz file inside the silent_speech_alignments folder to the dataFolder using:
+`
+cd silent_speech_alignments
+tar -xzvf text_alignments.tar.gz -C dataFolder
+`
-8. Try to install dependencies.
+10. Try to install dependencies.
 The requirements.txt may cause version issues.